 Children could be seriously injured or killed if caught in the path of a closing window.
-Never leave keys in a vehicle with children.
-When there are children in the rear seat, use the window lockout button to prevent operation of the windows.
+Never leave the Remote Keyless Entry (RKE) transmitter in a vehicle with children.
+When there are children in the rear seat, use the window lockout switch to prevent operation of the windows.
 See Keys on page 2-1.